Empowering women is a Stop Hunger priority because providing women with resources is the most direct way to end hunger.

 In summary: equality for women means progress for all.
 By providing them with the means, we advance more directly to a hunger-free world.

-Thus, in 2016-2017, nearly one million euros were invested by Stop Hunger in programs designed to support women or groups of women, and the Women Stop Hunger Awards were launched to financially support innovative and measurable initiatives led by women.
+Thus, in 2016-2017, more than one million euros were invested by Stop Hunger in programs designed to support women or groups of women, and the Women Stop Hunger Awards were launched to financially support innovative and measurable initiatives led by women.

 Women will be rewarded on March 13, 2018, at the 4th Stop Hunger Fundraising Dinner.